In the Fade poster

 The inciting incident occurs at 12 minutes when A nail bomb explodes outside Nuri's office, killing both Nuri and Rocco.
 Katja's entire world is destroyed in an instant..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Katja decides to live and pursue justice through the legal system.
+This reveals the protagonist's commitment to Katja decides to live and pursue justice through the legal system.
 She chooses to testify and fight for her family through the trial of the neo-Nazi suspects., moving from reaction to action.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, The neo-Nazi couple is acquitted due to insufficient evidence.
 Katja's faith in justice dies.
-The legal system has completely failed her., indicates the protagonist at their lowest point.
+The legal system has completely failed her., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 79% of the runtime.
 Katja discovers the acquitted couple's location in Greece and decides to take justice into her own hands, crossing the threshold from victim to avenger., demonstrating the transformation achieved throughout the journey.